-If a nursing student wishes to appeal a dismissal from the program, the grounds for dismissal will be determined according to program-specific course failure policies.
-For the ADN program, dismissal occurs after a third failure in a nursing (NUR) course.
-For the PN program, dismissal occurs under the Practical Nursing course failure stipulations.
-In either case, the student's appeal letter must describe the significant extenuating circumstances that directly affected the ability to successfully pass the courses.
+If a nursing student wishes to appeal a dismissal from the program due to a third failure in a NUR or PNR course, the student's appeal letter must describe the significant extenuating circumstances that directly affected the student's ability to successfully pass the courses.
 The appeal letter must also state the changes that have occurred in the student's circumstances that will support the student being able to successfully pass the course/s if the appeal is granted.
 Qualifying significant extenuating circumstances are typically limited to temporary yet severe illness or injury, hospitalization, military duty, death of a family member, and incidents related to natural disasters.
 The Academic Review Board will make the determination of whether the person will be allowed to re-enter the program and define the requirements for re-entry.
 After the campus has made their recommendations, their decision will be reviewed by the Appeals Oversight Committee.
 The Appeals Oversight Committee consists of various positions within Education Affiliates Inc, the ultimate owner of the College.
 All appeal materials must be submitted to the Appeals Oversight Committee four weeks before the term starts.
 Appeals submitted less than four weeks prior will not be reviewed for the upcoming term.
 The final decision regarding the appeal will be made by the Appeals Oversight Committee.